reactjs/react.dev/src/content/reference/react/cache.md

 <Pitfall>

-To leverage the cache, components should use the same memoizing function instance.
+To order to share the cache, components must use the same memoized function.

 ```js
 // temperature.js